sheltermanager/asm3/doc/manual/animalcontrol.rst

 followup date and time can be set for reporting and the system will also remind you when it is due with an alert on the home page.

+A "pickup location" can also be chosen here from the system's available locations (edit them under :menuselection:`Settings --> Lookup Data --> Pickup Locations`).
+You can use these as a jurisdiction for incidents and animals entering the shelter.

 Suspect/Animal and Citation
 ---------------------------